 As we mentioned earlier, Pinterest is a search engine.

-It is for that reason that learning Pinterest SEO (Search Engine Optimization) it is crucial in order to achieve Pinterest success.
+It is for that reason that learning Pinterest SEO (Search Engine Optimization) it is crucial in order to achieve Pinterest success and to ensure Pinterest traffic to your blog.

 Before we can create Pinterest Pins and Boards, we have to understand Pinterest keywords and SEO.